 I hope that they will keep up with the quality and moderate prices and do not repeat the mistakes which others did by not meeting any longer the demands of their customers.
 The result - they had to close!

 We prefer good food, friendly service and fair prices to a fancy environment.

 Most people from German speaking countries consider "Schnitzel" (veal or pork, not so much chicken) to be one of their favorites.
 North Americans prefer hamburgers.

 Nevertheless I tried all kind of hamburgers also in different places.
 A few days ago I had tried an excellent Angus Burger in Welland.
-I will gladly go back to this place, but it is gone now.
+I went gladly back to this place, but it is gone now.

-A nice and clean sitting area is only a few steps away which protects you against sun and rain
+A nice and clean sitting area was only a few steps away which protects you against sun and rain

 Unfortunately I missed the following surprise presented by "Alphabet® Photography" in the Seaway Mall in Welland.

 Preserve memories of loved ones - for Lizzie and her mom with love

 Fenwick Train Show, get inspired for a new hobby